 TO BECOME A CADET

-Becoming a Civil Air Patrol cadet (ages 12 - 18) is a rewarding experience, full of opportunities you won’t find anyplace else.
-Joining is easy.
-It begins by first attending three meetings to ensure that you have a good sense of the program.
+Becoming a Civil Air Patrol cadet is a rewarding experience, full of opportunities you won’t find anyplace else.
+Joining the Overlake Composite Squadron is easy; just follow the five steps outlined below.

 The cadet must be 12-18 years of age.

 The cadet must maintain "satisfactory performance" at school, as defined by the cadet's parents/guardians.

 The cadet must be within travel distance of the Redmond Armory in Redmond, Washington.
 (Under normal circumstances, the Overlake Composite Squadron’s members meet there each week for squadron meetings.)

 The cadet must be a U.S citizen or an alien lawfully admitted for permanent residence in the United States.